Transparency over inconvenience: NZ First's failed attempt to gag the SFO

 It comes a day after NZ First polled at 1 per cent in the latest 1 News Colmar Brunton poll, well below the 5 per cent needed to return to Parliament without an electorate seat.

-NZ First leader Winston Peters lashed out at the timing of the announcement - one day before the start of overseas voting, four days before advanced voting, and less than three weeks until election day.
+Peters lashed out at the timing of the announcement - one day before the start of overseas voting, four days before advanced voting, and less than three weeks until election day.

 He compared it to Hillary Clinton's 2016 presidential campaign and James Comey, who reopened the FBI investigation into Clinton's use of a private email server two weeks before the presidential election.